tohirbeka1997-ops/dunyozamin1/docs/prd.md

 - When cashier clicks Restore on a held order:
   - If current cart is not empty, ask for confirmation:\n    - 'Current cart has items.
 Replace them with held order?'
     - Options:\n      - Replace current cart\n      - Cancel\n  - After confirmation:\n    - Load held order items into shopping cart (with quantities and line discounts)
-    - Load optional customer name into'Customer' field (if linked)\n    - Delete or mark this held order as RESTORED in `pending_orders`
+    - Load optional customer name into'Customer' field (if linked)
+    - Delete or mark this held order as RESTORED in `pending_orders`
   - After restored, cashier can process payment via'Process Payment' as usual

 **6. Cancel Behavior:**